Australian-Structural-Biology-Computing/ood-proteinfold/README.md

    git clone https://github.com/Australian-Structural-Biology-Computing/ood-proteinfold.git /var/www/ood/apps/sys/kod-proteinfold
    ```

-2. **Edit files to match instituational settings**:
+2. **Edit files to match institutional settings**:
    - Update `submit.yml.erb` with your facility-specific settings.
    - Change the cluster in `form.yml.erb` to match your HPC.
-   - Create `kod_proteinfold-${RUN_ENVIRONMENT}.config` files for proteinfold specific nextflow configurations.
+   - Create `kod_proteinfold-${RUN_ENVIRONMENT}.config` files for proteinfold-specific nextflow configurations.
 Or remove this line from `script.sh.erb` if not needed.
-   - Create a `template/.env` file to change any of these desired parameters from default:
+   - Create a `template/.env` file to change any of these default parameters:

 ```
 # Example .env for ood-proteinfold